Lowitja O'Donoghue Oration

 Each year the Don Dunstan Foundation presents the annual Lowitja O’Donoghue Oration named in honour of Dr O’Donoghue.

 Dr Lowitja O’Donoghue AC CBE DSG

-Dr Lowitja O’Donoghue AC CBE DSG is an Aboriginal woman who has dedicated her life to improving the welfare of Aboriginal and Torres Strait Islander people.
-She has been named Australian of the Year twice and was the inaugural chairperson of the Aboriginal and Torres Strait Islander Commission.
-She was the first Aboriginal woman to be inducted into the Order of Australia and is a Commander of the Order of the British Empire.
-She was made a Companion of the Order of Australia (AC) in 1999 and Dame of the Order of St Gregory the Great (DSG), a Papal Award, in 2005.
+Dr Lowitja O’Donoghue AC CBE DSG is a Yankunytjatjara woman who has dedicated her life to improving the welfare of Aboriginal and Torres Strait Islander Peoples.
+She was named Australian of the Year in 1984 and was the inaugural chairperson of the Aboriginal and Torres Strait Islander Commission.
+She was the first Aboriginal woman to be inducted into the Order of Australia (AO) and is a Commander of the Order of the British Empire (CBE).
+Dr O’Donoghue was awarded Companion of the Order of Australia (AC) in 1999 and Dame of the Order of St Gregory the Great (DSG), a Papal Award, in 2005.
 The authorised biography ‘Lowitja’, written by Stuart Rintoul, was published in September 2020.

 Storytelling: Culture, Truth-telling and the Arts